 Chop 3 tbsp grass-fed butter into small pieces and add in a small bowl.
-Add 2 more tbsp of coconut sugar, 1 tsp of cinnamon, and about 3 tbsp of Super Flour, sprouted flour mix.
+Add 2 more tbsp of coconut sugar, 1 tsp of cinnamon, and about 3 tbsp of flour.
 Toss and carefully remove the clumps, leaving the leftover powder in the bowl.
 Sprinkle the powder in an even layer on the sweet potato.
-Next, throw some pecans, walnuts, or even nut mix, like Mesquite Maple Pod nut mix, on top of the powdered mix.
+Next, throw some pecans on top of the powdered mix.
 Now, evenly distribute the butter/sugar/flour pieces (you can see what they look like above,) and finally drizzle with 1 or 2 tbsp of neem honey (Heavenly Organics makes some really wonderful honey- click that link to read about their methods, and sourcing, very commendable.)

 Come gather around the warm glow of the fire and listen, watch, share, discover, and be inspired by the conversation.
 It is here where we explore stories, and new ideas.
 Pull up a rock.